oe-alliance/enigma2-plugins/elektro/src/readme.txt

    If the box is supposed to enter deep standby e.g. monday night at 1 AM, it actually is already tuesday.
-To enable this anyway, differing next day start time can be specified here.
+To enable this anyway, differing next day start time can to be specified here.
    Hopefully the rest is self-explanatory.